Frequently Asked Questions¶

 Ursula serves as the “proxy” in this proxy re-encryption scheme and re-encrypts the ciphertext encrypted under Alice’s key to a ciphertext that will be decryptable under Bob’s key.

 Q: What is the network name for NuCypher’s testnet?¶

-1 period is 24 hours.
-Periods begin at midnight UTC.
+1 period is 7 days, and periods always start on Thursdays at midnight UTC.

 Using the Network¶

 These are questions related to how the NuCypher network works.

 Q: How do I know if NuCypher is a good fit for my use case?¶

 A centralized approach to access control means users are forced to trust the system(s) with the plaintext version of their private data, and usually are given little insight into who exactly they are trusting.
 NuCypher’s decentralized access control system offers developers, and their users, a departure from this opaque and trust-dependent paradigm.
 When integrated, nucypher enables end-to-end encrypted data sharing workflows within applications – but crucially, without sacrificing scalability, redundancy or performance – and applicable to data payloads of any form, size, structure, sensitivity or production cadence.
 Users enjoy the same sharing powers they currently take for granted, but are not obliged to trust the developers of the application or third-party access control services (e.g. centralized servers or key management systems) with their data.